Here we offer you some of the best wisdom that we have gathered through training, research and experience.

 The World Health Organization (WHO) issued guidelines on the safe preparation, storage and handling of powdered infant formula after experts recognized that powdered formula is not sterile and can put babies at risk for serious bacterial infections.
 If you are giving any formula to your baby, please take seriously these precautions to be certain that you are not inadvertently putting your child's health at risk.
 Click here to read more.

-Postpartum Doulas providing in home care for newborn babies, new mothers and families in Durham, Raleigh, Chapel Hill, Carrboro, Hillsborough, Apex, Cary, Holly Springs, Willow Springs, Angier, Morrisville, Knightdale, Garner, Clayton and Wake Forest.
+Postpartum Doulas and Night Nurses providing in home care for newborn babies, new mothers and families in Raleigh, Durham, Chapel Hill, Carrboro, Hillsborough, Apex, Cary, Holly Springs, Willow Springs, Angier, Morrisville, Knightdale, Garner, Clayton and Wake Forest.

 Copyright 2002-2019 Triangle Mothercare Doula Agency, Inc. All Rights Reserved.